Studying with NMA

 Talk to your tutor on email or via Skype to discuss your feedback and progression options.

-Students will be expected to have some current experience of motorsport (or performance automotive) or to undertake practical work experience to support their online learning.
+For our Motorsport Engineering Degrees, students will be expected to have some current experience of motorsport (or performance automotive) or to undertake practical work experience to support their online learning.
 Ideally, this will involve working or volunteering on a regular basis (such as weekends during the motorsport season) for a motorsport team or organisation.

 As a student you should attend local and national motorsport events and exhibitions and talk to teams who compete in a series that excites you.